Drivers guide

 • Fewer potentially unwanted applications

-If you’d prefer to switch to automatic installation via Windows Update, you can do so using the files in the 2.
+To switch to automatic installation via Windows Update, use the files in the 2.
 Drivers directory in the Atlas folder.
-See our FAQ if you can’t find the Atlas folder.
+See our guide to restore the Atlas folder if you can’t find it.

 Want to Switch to Automatic?

-You can switch to automatic driver installation using the files in the 2.
-Drivers directory in the Atlas folder.
-This will allow Windows Update to handle driver installation automatically.
+Use the files in the 2.
+Drivers directory in the Atlas folder to let Windows Update handle driver installation.

 Which drivers do I need?

-• Graphics (GPU/iGPU) - Required for display output and gaming performance
+• Graphics (GPU/iGPU) – Display output and gaming

-• Audio - For sound output from speakers or headphones
+• Audio – Sound from speakers or headphones

-• Bluetooth - For wireless peripherals (only if you use Bluetooth devices)
+• Bluetooth – Wireless peripherals (only if you use them)

 Multiple Graphics Cards

-If you have both integrated and dedicated graphics (e.g., Intel CPU with NVIDIA GPU), you must install drivers for both.
-This ensures proper functionality and allows you to switch between GPUs as needed.
+If you have both integrated and dedicated graphics (e.g., Intel CPU with NVIDIA GPU), install drivers for both so you can switch between GPUs.

 Tip

-Install drivers in this order: Graphics → Network → Audio → Chipset → Other (Bluetooth, etc.).
-This ensures your display and internet work first, then other functionality.
+Install in this order: Graphics → Network → Audio → Chipset → Other (Bluetooth, etc.).
+Display and internet work first, then the rest.

 Driver installation guides